 Well, offering flexible payment solutions are one of those periphery topics when it comes to talking about ecommerce stores.
-It does no good to talk about how to efficiently ship your products from one state to the next if no one is taking the first step and buying the products from your store.
+It does no good to talk about how you offer the cheapest interstate shipping if no one is taking the first step and buying the products from your store.

 And if no one’s buying your products, your dream of owning (or renting) a superyacht is circling the drain.
 We don’t want that.

 Get your website’s backend in order now, not later

 So many businesses think they can get by with the website their friend’s brother built for them in his second year of uni.

 You probably could at any other time of the year, but not over the festive season.

 Get your back end in order ASAP, and if that means opening up your wallet to fund a new website build, that may be the investment you have to make.
 Your business can’t afford to have the back end of your website crash on Black Friday, and you sure as hell can’t afford to have your database lost the night before your Christmas sale.

 Prepare your servers, software and back end to cope with the increased volume of orders and traffic before the busy season hits – it’ll save you thousands, and countless grey hairs.

 Offer fast, cheap shipping to bring in those extra customers

 Customers care about the cost of shipping – there are boundless studies on the Internet claiming so, and as a shopper yourself, you know the power of free shipping on customers.